BrightID/BrightID/README.md

 <div><img height="300px" src="images/network-growth.svg"/></div>

 ### Whitelist (stamp of uniqueness)
-Once a user's network has enough of the right kind of connections to be verified as unique by graph analysis, they're added to the *whitelist*.
+Once a user's network has enough of the right kind of connections to be considered unique by graph analysis, they're added to the *whitelist*.
 The whitelist is the set of users considered by the system to be unique.
 <div><img height="300px" src="images/whitelist.svg"/></div>

 Users not on the whitelist can still benefit from using the network, but they're excluded from certain priveliges such as running a node.